OctopusDeploy/blog/blog/2020-02/why-consider-database-deployment-automation/index.md

 Database change control was the wild west.

 ## Database deployment automation
 Something had to give.
-Database changes had to go into source control, and those scripts needed to be packaged and automatically run during a deployment.
+Database changes had to go into source control, and those scripts needed to be packaged and automatically run during deployments.
 After a lot of discussion, research, and testing, we landed on a tool.
 The tool itself isn’t important.
 What was important is that we automated the database deployments.

 The impact was noticeable almost immediately.